POM: Prescription only medicine

 Adverse events data in patients with Still's disease is based on a partially open-label and partially blinded, placebo-controlled study of 15 SJIA patients, treated for up to 1.5 years.
 In addition, post-marketing adverse event reports and published studies constitute supporting data.

-There are no indications either from this study or from post-marketing adverse reaction reports that the overall safety profile in patients with CAPS or Still's disease is different from that in patients with RA, with the exception of the risk for development of MAS in patients with Still's disease.
-The adverse reactions table below therefore applies to Kineret treatment of RA, CAPS and Still's disease.
-Additional information on MAS is provided below.
+There are no indications either from these studies or from post-marketing adverse reaction reports that the overall safety profile in patients with CAPS, FMF or Still's disease is different from that in patients with RA, with the exception of the risk for development of MAS in patients with Still's disease.
+The adverse reactions table below therefore applies to Kineret treatment of RA, CAPS, FMF and Still's disease.

 Tabulated list of adverse reactions